Dynatrace/OneAgent-SDK-for-Java/README.md

 # API Concepts

-Common concepts of the Dynatrace OneAgent SDK concepts are explained the [Dynatrace OneAgent SDK repository](https://github.com/Dynatrace/OneAgent-SDK).
+Common concepts of the Dynatrace OneAgent SDK are explained the [Dynatrace OneAgent SDK repository](https://github.com/Dynatrace/OneAgent-SDK).

 ## Get an Api object